Table of Contents

-Geodesic Domes: Currently, in a world of uncertain times, it is important to maintain and manage current assets, but more so understand the reasons why your assets evolved to what you have today.
-Geodesic aluminium domes are one of the assets within the oil and gas industry that protects the product but more so improves the reduction in emissions in the aboveground storage tank (AST).
-It has a service life of at least half a century if maintained well.
+Geodesic Domes: In a world of uncertain times, it is important to maintain and manage current assets, but more so, understand the reasons why your assets evolved into what they are today.
+Geodesic aluminium domes are one of the oil and gas industry assets that protect the product and improve emissions reduction in the aboveground storage tank (AST).
+They have a service life of at least half a century if maintained well.

-In a nutshell, a geodesic dome is a site-specific, structurally engineered, above-ground storage tank roof.
-It is made from an aluminium structure of interlocking panels, extruded struts, gusset plates, batten bars, and hubs that requires no welding.
+In summary, a geodesic dome is a site-specific, structurally engineered, above-ground storage tank roof made from an aluminium structure of interlocking panels, extruded struts, gusset plates, batten bars, and hubs that require no welding.

 “For the technically or mathematically minded, a geodesic dome is a spherical structure composed of triangular elements forming part of a network of circles, or ‘geodesics’, on the surface of a given sphere.” – Jonathan Glancey